 What is Dark Web Monitoring?

-Majorly known as cyber monitoring, the dark web monitoring is a service that enables a user to monitor its identity information or any personal information on the dark web.
+Majorly known as cyber monitoring, dark web monitoring is a service that enables a user to monitor their identity information or any personal information on the dark web.
 It tracks down to the depths of the dark web to detect a user’s personal information.
 If anything is discovered, the user is notified with the identified information on the dark web.

 The dark web is no more an uncommon term nowadays.
-We all have heard of news reports, stating about the discovery of millions of confidential data like credit card details, bank account passwords, intellectual property, records of information of employees, being traded for-profits on the dark web every now and then.
+We all have heard of news reports, stating about the discovery of millions of confidential data like credit card details, bank account passwords, intellectual property, and records of information of employees, being traded for profits on the dark web every now and then.
 It is the hidden part of the internet that is inaccessible by regular search engines but is only accessible through special web browsers like Tor, Subgraph OS, TAILS, etc.

-To identify whether any confidential information is being exploited in such inaccessible parts of the internet, the dark web monitoring is conducted.
+To identify whether any confidential information is being exploited in such inaccessible parts of the internet, dark web monitoring is conducted.
 In this process, the news boards, commercial sites, and various other forums on the dark web are tracked for PII (personally identifiable information) that is posted for buying and selling.